jgscott/ECO394D/slides/01_intro_probability/01_intro_probability.md

 She replies:

-> Look at my trading record.
+> Look at my record: I'm the best trader on your floor.
 I've been with the company for ten months, and in each of those ten months, my portfolio returns have been in the top half of all the portfolios managed by my peers on the trading floor.
-If I were just an average trader, this would be very unlikely.
+If I were just one of those other average Joes, this would be very unlikely.
 In fact, the probability that an average trader would see above-average results for ten months in a row is only $(1/2)^{10}$, which is less than one chance in a thousand.
-Since it's unlikely I would be that lucky, the implication is that I am a talented trader, and I should therefore get a raise.
+Since it's unlikely I would be that lucky, I should get a raise.

 Bayes' Rule: a toy example
 =======

 __Is the trader lucky, or good?__  Same math as the big jar of quarters!
-- Metaphorically, the trader is claiming to be a two-headed coin ($T$)
+- Metaphorically, the trader is claiming to be the two-headed coin ($T$) in a sea of mediocrity.
 - Her data is "D = ten heads in a row": she's performed above average for ten months straight.
-- This is admittedly unlikely: $P(D \mid T) = 1/2^10 = 1/1024$.
+- This is admittedly unlikely: $P(D \mid T) = 1/2^{10} = 1/1024$.
 - But excellent performers are probably also rare, so that the prior probability $P(T)$ is pretty small to begin with.

 To make an informed decision, you need to know $P(T \mid D)$: the posterior probability that the trader is an above-average performer, given the data.